Teodor and Franciszek Gajewski

 Brothers Teodor and Franciszek Gajewski were sculptors and painters, who lived in Bydgoszcz, Poland in the 20th century.

 Lifes

 Childhood

 Both brothers were born in Bydgoszcz: Franciszek on January 30, 1897, and Teodor on May 30, 1902.
 Their father Teofil was a shoemaker, their mother was Antonina née Relka.

 Franciszek attended elementary school in Bydgoszcz.
-He was drafted in the Imperial German Army: in 1916, he fought on the western front and fell into captivity in Belgium.
+He was drafted in the Imperial German Army; in 1916, he fought on the western front and fell into captivity in Belgium.

 Teodor attended primary school in Bydgoszcz.
-Having join the scouts movement at 15, he actively participated in 1917 in the local recruitment and training campaigns.
+Having joined the scouts movement at 15, he actively participated in 1917 in the local recruitment and training campaigns.

 Second Polish Republic

 Released in 1918, Franciszek volunteered in Józef Haller's Polish Army in France: he returned to Poland in 1919.
 In 1920, Franciszek took part in Polish–Soviet War.
 During this period, he had his studio in the attic of the Bydgoszcz Museum, overlooking the Old Market Square.